mobbr/mobbr-api-v1/specifications/README.md

         <code>"id-base"</code>
         - URL (-prefix) that, combined with an ID, forms an URL uniquely identifying a person or member within that service.
 Together, the id-base and an relative ID should form a valid URL.
-If the id-base is ommitted, every recipient should be a full URL, identifying the recipient.
+If the id-base is ommitted, every recipient should be a full URL uniquely identifying the recipient, other ID's are assumed to be Mobbr usernames.
     </li>
 </ul>
 <p>Required if scripts are used for fixed-price payments.</p>